brianglass/anastasis/files/monday_matins4.md

 Theotokion.

-Blessed are you, O God, who stole into a VirginÂ’s womb and saved mankind, highly praised and highly exalted.
+Blessed are you, O God, who stole into a Virgin’s womb and saved mankind, highly praised and highly exalted.

 ****